 - Helping to develop new foods and products

 - Tailoring diets to meet the needs of individuals or groups of people

 An RDN (Registered Dietician Nutritionist) is a credential earned by nutrition and food experts to help address complicated, multi-varied issues we face today.
 RDN's are an in-demand professional designation sought by employers that represents a level of schooling and competence to help people turn complicated food science into pragmatic healthy solutions.

 RDN’s can work at public clinics, hospitals, nursing homes, schools, fitness centers, outpatient centers, research facilities, private practices, and the food industry.
 In order to become a Registered Dietician Nutritionist, you will need to follow a series of steps:

 - Graduate from an accredited college or university with a degree in dietetics.

-- Gain acceptance into an accredited dietetic internship (DI) program and complete the required hours of supervised practice in community, clinical, and food-systems.
+- Gain acceptance to an accredited dietetic internship (DI) program.
+Complete all requisite hours of supervised training in clinical, community, and food-systems.

 - Sit for the national board examination and earn your RDN certification.

 - Apply for licensure in your state and begin work as an RDN.